-Never let the fear of striking out get in your way.~ George Herman “Babe” Ruth
+Never let the fear of striking out get in your way. ~ George Herman “Babe” Ruth

 “So, why do you think this happened?”
 I asked.

 As we talked, Marty admitted he’d never let anyone know how badly he wanted the job.
-He assumed his bosses would consider him, but he never actively talked to them about his qualifications or desire.
+He assumed his bosses would consider him, but he never actively talked to them about his qualifications or desires.

 Marty revealed numerous reasons for his inaction, most of them self-sabotaging.
 Like many gifted professionals, he exhibited behavior that psychologists call self-handicapping: anticipating a real or imagined obstacle that might get in the way of success and using it as an excuse to do nothing.